 For instance, if your supervisor punches you in the face because he was angry with you for losing an account, breaking your jaw, you likely have good standing to sue your employer for a full range of damages rather than being limited to recovery under the workers’ comp system.

-Employees may also sue their employers for non-physical injuries, such as emotional distress, that aren’t within the scope of workers’ compensation valuation, and for physical and emotional injuries related to instances of harassment or discrimination in the workplace.
+Employees may also sue their employers for non-physical injuries, such as emotional distress, that isn’t within the scope of workers’ compensation valuation, and for physical and emotional injuries related to instances of harassment or discrimination in the workplace.

 Some examples of legal claims that might arise under these exceptions are